 Our Toochi Foaming Greensoap has both alcohol and antibacterial soap which makes it ideal for not only cleaning but sterilizing the area prior to your tattoo session.
 Take your Toochi Greensoap along to your appointment and give it to your artist to use prior and throughout your appointment.
 This will keep it sterile, clean, and it is also very moisturizing to the skin throughout the tattoo appointment.

-Tattoo appointment - now it is time for your Tattoo Appointment, the time is here, ready to relax and enjoy
+Now it is time for your Tattoo Appointment, the time is here, ready to relax and enjoy

 If you want some extra relaxation throughout your appointment we recommend trying Toochi Blue Lotus Tea.
 Blue lotus extract may help promote deep body and mind relaxation.
 When taken at a higher dose, feelings of euphoria may potentially be felt.